Hartley Spectral Pooling for Deep Learning: Experiments

 \section{Experiments}

-We verify the effectiveness of the Hartley spectral pooling through image classification task on MNIST and CIFAR-10 datasets.
+We verify the effectiveness of the Hartley-based spectral pooling through image classification task on MNIST, Fashion-MNIST and CIFAR-10 datasets.
 The trained networks include a toy CNN model (Table \ref{table1}), ResNet-16 and ResNet-20 \cite{he2016deep}.
 The toy network uses max pooling while ResNets employs strided convolutions for downscaling.
 In these experiments, spectral pooling shows favorable results.
+We also compare our DHT spectral pooling method with the DCT spectral pooling method \cite{smith2018cosine}.
 Our implementation is based on PyTorch \cite{paszke2017automatic}.